+Many people who separate do not understand what legal steps need to be taken in order to conclude their marriage.
 In Ontario, there are two ways to achieve a divorce settlement – either a Final Court Order or a Separation Agreement.
 To obtain an Order, at least one spouse decides to use the court system to resolve their affairs.
 This may be because of domestic violence, bad faith negotiations, refusal to make financial disclosure or the parties taking unreasonable positions for settlement.

 There are many good reasons for a Separation Agreement.
 If a couple has kids, the Separation Agreement sets out the daily parenting schedule and holiday schedule.
 It sets out who pays for what expense of the children.
 It also addresses the process for decision-making.

-A Separation Agreement is the easiest and least expensive way to achieve a divorce settlement.
+HA Separation Agreement is the easiest and least expensive way to achieve a divorce settlement.
 Make sure you discuss your options with your lawyer before considering Family Court.Share this article on: